 The Council for Financial Activities Control (COAF), through Resolution no. 36/2021, disciplines the form of adoption of guidelines of policies that companies must have and procedural rules, including a structure of internal risk assessment, to establish internal controls to prevent money laundering, terrorism financing and financing of the proliferation of weapons of mass destruction that allow compliance with the provisions of the Anti-Corruption Law.

-Within the scope of the Central Bank of Brazil, Resolution No. 4,595/2017 determines, among other rules, the preparation of a compliance program by financial institutions aimed at mitigating the risks inherent to the sector.
+Within the scope of the Central Bank of Brazil, Resolution No. 4,595/2017, updated by Resolution No. 5.177/2024, determines, among other rules, the preparation of a compliance program by financial institutions aimed at mitigating the risks inherent to the sector.
 Circular No. 978/2020 provides on the policy, procedures and internal controls to be adopted by financial institutions aiming at preventing the use of the financial system for the practice of crimes of money laundering and concealment of assets, bringing parameters that must be followed for a correct risk assessment, from which the governance and compliance policies and procedures will be structured.

 The National Bank of Economic and Social Development (BNDES) also adopts, under Resolution No. 3,439/2018, rules for contracts signed by the bank, starting to require its financial agents to prove, whenever requested, the adoption of compliance program, policies and procedures aimed at preventing and fighting corruption, fraud and other irregularities provided for in the legislation, especially in the Anticorruption Law and respective changes in the applicable regulations and in the policies and rules of the BNDES, in relation to the contracts it signs with the final beneficiaries.
 In addition, it also began to require that proof be provided of the adoption of procedures aimed at complying with the norms concerning the prevention of money laundering and the fight against financing terrorism, especially those provided for in Law no. 9,613/1988 and respective changes in the applicable regulations and in the policies and norms of the BNDES.

 Another entity that has taken an important step in promoting the adoption of compliance programs by companies is the Securities and Exchange Commission (CVM).
-In 2021, the entity published CVM Resolution No. 45, which revoked the previous CVM Instruction No. 607, providing for the effective adoption of internal integrity and auditing mechanisms and procedures and incentives for whistleblowing, as well as the effective application of codes of ethics and conduct at the level of the legal entity, as mitigating factors for fines imposed in administrative proceedings.
+In 2021, the entity published CVM Resolution No. 45 (updated by CVM Resolutions No. 65/22, No. 162/2022 and No. 179/2023), which revoked the previous CVM Instruction No. 607, providing for the effective adoption of internal integrity and auditing mechanisms and procedures and incentives for whistleblowing, as well as the effective application of codes of ethics and conduct at the level of the legal entity, as mitigating factors for fines imposed in administrative proceedings.
 Each mitigating factor can guarantee a reduction of up to 25% of the determined fine – which represents an incentive to the implementation of compliance measures.

-CVM Resolution no. 50 kept the insertion of the “risk-based approach” established by the previous CVM Instruction no. 617 as the main governance tool of the prevention of money laundering, pointing out the need of structuring a compliance program, especially in relation to money laundering, and reformulation of its rules, procedures and internal controls based on risks identified in internal assessments, which must be periodically conducted.
+CVM Resolution No. 50, updated by CVM Resolution No. 179/2023, kept the insertion of the “risk-based approach” established by the previous CVM Instruction no. 617 as the main governance tool of the prevention of money laundering, pointing out the need of structuring a compliance program, especially in relation to money laundering, and reformulation of its rules, procedures and internal controls based on risks identified in internal assessments, which must be periodically conducted.

 The Office of the Comptroller General (CGU), the highest authority on enforcement of the Anticorruption Law within the Federal Executive Branch, became, in January 2023, the Federal Internal Control Office, which extinguished the Anti-Corruption Office, keeping its attributions within the scope of the Comptroller General’s powers.
 The new Secretariat has a directive to rescue and strengthen evaluation activities of federal public programs and policies, bringing CGU closer to citizens and making control a management tool to improve public services provided by the State to the population.